Team Manager Responsibilities

 - What can you promise the players and their families?

-- You can mention the team entitlement (AA, AAA, Premier) for the coming year and not much else.
+- You can mention the team entitlement (AA, AAA, Premier) for the coming year.

 - You cannot promise a position, scholarship, fee waiver or exemption from required volunteer work to the player or his/her family.